freedomofpress/securedrop/docs/development/contributor_guidelines.rst

 Privileges
 ----------

-.. note:: the translation workflow is different from the code and
+.. note:: The privilege escalation workflow is different for
-          documentation development workflow, see the associated
-          :ref:`privilege escalation <i18n-administrator-permissions>`
-          documentation.
+          :ref:`code maintainers <contributor-permissions>` and
+          :ref:`translation maintainers <i18n-administrator-permissions>`.

 Dedicated contributors to SecureDrop will be granted extra privileges such as the right to push new branches or to merge pull requests.
 Any